People cooking meat on a Korean barbecue

 • price 2 of 4

-This fiery Korean barbecue spot is the next in the line-up of casual restaurants to join Market City's third level dining precinct.
-Kogi delivers and authentic hands-on cooking experience, with each of the table kitted out with hot charcoal grills and rose gold exhausts.
-The searing hot charcoals imbue the meat (which include more than 15 premium cuts of wagyu beef and pork) with a smokier flavour than a gas flame does.
-Chef Hang Jun Chung is also doing extensive banchan (the free sides you get to complement your barbecued meats) and bibimbap bowls.
+Fiery Korean barbecue spot Kogi delivers an authentic hands-on cooking experience, with each of the table kitted out with hot charcoal grills and rose gold exhausts.
+The searing hot charcoals imbue the meat (which include more than 15 premium cuts of Wagyu beef and pork) with a smokier flavour than a gas flame does.
+The chefs are also doing extensive banchan (the free sides you get to complement your barbecued meats).

 • Korean